Fire-Bringer/cafe-koharu-landing-page/README.md

 # ☕ Cafe Koharu

 A landing page made for a small cafe within Kanazawa.
-Designed with a calmning aesthetic which reflects the soft nature of the owner and interior of the shop.
+Designed with a calming aesthetic which reflects the soft nature of the owner and interior of the shop.

 ### Features
 - A revolving hero image which automatically fades within transitions of 3 images.